Tomb Raider II: Sales

-Sequel
+Legacy

 Following Tomb Raider and Tomb Raider II, the Core Design team wanted two years to properly evolve the series game design, but the company was committed by Eidos to delivering a new Tomb Raider title annually to meet consumer demand, which caused several team members to attempt quitting.
 To compromise, Heath-Smith hired further staff, with many of these new hires working on the next entry.
 Originally intended as a spin-off and reworked during development as the next mainline entry, Tomb Raider III was released in 1998 for PlayStation and Windows.
 Alongside this, other team members began work on the fourth entry Tomb Raider: The Last Revelation (1999), intended as a means of killing off the character due to the workload and stress of developing the series.

+Tomb Raider II and The Golden Mask expansion were released as part of Tomb Raider I–III Remastered, a high-definition remaster for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Released in February 2024, it was developed and published by Aspyr in partnership with Crystal Dynamics.
+The remaster includes options for new control schemes, and revamped graphics.

 During this period, Lara Croft also reached the height of her popularity as a character, appearing in advertisements and media crossovers, including an appearance in U2's 1997 PopMart Tour.
 A film adaptation was first proposed in 1996 and the film rights were acquired by Paramount Pictures in 1998.
 The adaptation was eventually released as Lara Croft: Tomb Raider in 2001 with Angelina Jolie in the titular role.
-The game has received a fan remake in Unreal Engine titled Tomb Raider: The Dagger of Xian, currently covering part of the opening level in the Great Wall.
+In 2017, the game's opening Great Wall level was remade by a fan in Unreal Engine and released as Tomb Raider: The Dagger of Xian.
+The project was a free demo.

+Winston in the freezer

+As Winston the butler follows Lara around the Croft Manor level, it is possible to lead him into the walk-in freezer and close the door to trap him in there.
+Doing so became a popular joke among players.
+Heather Gibson was aware it was possible during development of the level, but it was not a conscious design choice.
+Winston was coded as "violent" but was slow moving and lacked any attacks, which led him to follow Lara slowly around the level.
+He would attempt to leave the freezer but was unable to do so.
+Asked about the scene in an interview conducted for The Making of Tomb Raider, McCree stated that for fans "...it's oddly part of their childhood, hearing Winston, and locking him in the freezer."

+The scene is referenced in Rise of the Tomb Raider, where a document indicates that a younger Lara used to lock Winston in there as an "act of rebellion".
+In the remastered version of the game, locking Winston in the freezer causes him to be frozen into a block of ice and the player is granted an achievement.